 Drawing, for all its tediousness was a survival strategy for me at school in a way similar to reading the Tanakh (Jewish Bible) had been for me in Synagogue – the main difference being that I actually found elements of reading the Bible genuinely thrilling (see my previous post).

 I rarely got into serious disciplinary trouble at school, but the little opprobrium I did attract from my teachers was normally because of my drawing in class.
 Fortunately I suppose, my maths and French teachers regarded me as a hopeless cause, and often liked my sketches, and so they generally left me to get on with it undisturbed.
 I remember one episode in particular, when I must have been 12 years old, my maths teacher did finally loose her patience with me during an algebra class.
 She marched up to my desk at the end of the hour-long lesson intending to scold me until she saw what I had drawn… an epic depiction of French cavalry assailing the British infantry squares at the Battle of Waterloo.
-Instead, she simply leaned over my shoulder and marvelled at my felt-tip representation Napoleonic military mayhem.
+Instead, she simply leaned over my shoulder and marvelled at my felt-tip representation of Napoleonic military mayhem.

 Of the thousands of drawings I did, over nearly forty years, this is one of a handful which I feel is accomplished.
 It’s a pen sketch of an art school friend, and I like everything about it, including the foreshortening, the sense or weight and the hands.
 It’s something to do with instinctive decision making, but sadly, unlike the greats, from Da Vinci to Watteau, I never learned to bottle “it”, whatever “it” is.